rylincoln/developer.fulcrumapp.com/_query-api/intro.md

 We have a [library of examples](/query-api/examples/) available for learning what you can do with the Query API.

+## Limitations

+- API calls are limited to 5,000 calls an hour per user.
+- Queries cannot exceed 10 seconds of processing time to complete.

 ## SQL Reference Material

  - [SQL Tutorial](http://sqlzoo.net/)